Montessori-Based Dementia Programming: Who uses it

 Montessori-based Dementia Programming is primarily used by recreational therapists and activities professionals.
 However, Dr. Cameron Camp stresses that any staff member of a nursing facility (nurses, social workers, dietary staff) should be trained to implement Montessori-based Dementia Programming with their residents.

 History

-Research of MBDP has been conducted more than ten years by Dr. Cameron Camp (the creator of MBDP) and the staff of the Myers Research Institute.
+Research of MBDP has been conducted for more than ten years by Dr. Cameron Camp (the creator of MBDP) and the staff of the Myers Research Institute.

 Recognition

 MBDP received the Excellence in Research and Education Award from the American Association of Homes and Services for the Aging (AAHSA).
 The creators of MBDP also received the 2004 Healthcare and Aging Award given by the American Society on Aging (ASA).

 The science behind this work has been best described in scientific articles and trade journals, ranging from The Gerontologist to Activity Director's Quarterly and from Caring (the magazine of the National Association for Home Care) to Topics in Geriatric Rehab.
 It has also been featured in a story in the AARP Bulletin.

 On 11-28-07 the Cleveland Plain Dealer ran a story about MBDP on the front page of the Metro section.
 This story highlights the use of the technique in a long-term care facility.